SLanberg/TokenGuard/front-end/README.md

 ### 4. Token Validation:

-- On the /profile page, users are prompted to input the token.
+- On the /secure-access page, users are prompted to input the token.
-- Implement token validation:
 - If the token is incorrect, users are redirected to the Sign-In page.
 Pop-up message shown to the user indicating the token is incorrect with the offer to sign in again and try again.
 - If the token is correct, the application displays the number ”94592942990.”